T

 American Toy fox terrier sitting in the park

-If you buy a puppy, see if your breeder or rescue can produce health clearances for the parents.
+If you buy a puppy, see if your breeder can produce health clearances for the parents.

 Temperament

-This terrier is energetic and likes to show off and will play for hours, take a rest snuggling in your lap and rush off for the next adventure.
+This terrier is energetic and likes to show off and will play for hours, take a rest snuggling in your lap, and rush off for the next adventure.
 Unlikely to warm to strangers right away, the puppies make for an exceptional family or one-person pet.
-Alert and inquisitive, this species holds onto a young spirit throughout its lifespan.
+Alert and inquisitive, this breed holds onto a young spirit throughout its lifespan.

 This is a happy dog that promises to bring great joy to the home.
 But it has strong pack instincts.
 Human behavior will influence it.
 So, you have to establish your role as a leader with confident, firm, and consistent behavior.
 Include all family members in behavior modification.